Consensys/quorum-cloud/aws/README.md

 By default, new Quorum network will be using Raft as the consensus mechanism and Tessera as the privacy engine.
 These can be customized via `consensus_mechanism` and `tx_privacy_engine` variables.

+Also provide additional CIDR blocks so you can access bastion node via `access_bastion_cidr_blocks` variable

 Prepare `terraform.tfvars` as sample below:
 ```
 is_igw_subnets = "false"